 THE TEST THE PSAT THE PreACT Who makes it?
 The College Board ACT (American College Testing) What is it?
 A slightly easier version of the SAT designed to predict your performance on the SAT A shorter version of the ACT designed to predict your performance on the ACT What's on it?
-4 sections: Evidence-Based Reading Writing Math w/calculator Math w/o calculator AND /OR 4 sections: Reading English Math Science 2 hours and 25 minutes - 2 hours and 45 minutes , on 2 hours and 10 minutes Frequency Once a year, administered by your high school Once a year, administered by your high school in 10th grade Max score 1440-1520 36 Anything else I should know?
+2 Sections with 2 Modules Each: • Reading and Writing • Math AND /OR 4 sections: Reading English Math Science How long is it?
+2 hours and 14 minutes , on 2 hours and 10 minutes Frequency Once a year, administered by your high school Once a year, administered by your high school in 10th grade Max score 1440-1520 36 Anything else I should know?
 Only the PSAT/NMSQT serves as a qualifier for National Merit Scholarships.
 The PreACT debuted in the fall of 2016.

-- There are actually three versions of the PSAT: the PSAT 8/9, the PSAT 10, and the PSAT/NMSQT.
+- I There are actually three versions of the PSAT: the PSAT 8/9, the PSAT 10, and the PSAT/NMSQT.
 All three tests are designed to align with Common Core standards, as is the SAT, and they test skills and content that get progressively harder with each grade level.
 All three tests are built on the same scale as the SAT, testing more difficult content as students learn more.
-This is why the highest possible score on the PSAT 8/9 is lower (1440) than on the PSAT/NMSQT (1520) and the SAT (1600)-the PSAT 8/9 isn't testing the highest levels of material that appear on the SAT - 2 Students are automatically entered into the competition for National Merit Scholarships by taking the PSAT/NMSQT.
+This is why the highest possible score on the PSAT 8/9 is lower (1440) than on the PSAT/NMSQT (1520) and the SAT (1600)-the PSAT 8/9 isn't testing the highest levels of material that appear on the SAT. - 2 Students are automatically entered into the competition for National Merit Scholarships by taking the PSAT/NMSQT.
 Students designated as Semifinalists (based on their scores) will be invited to participate in a full application process.
 Ultimately, about 7,400 winners are selected for a variety of scholarships.
 See www.nationalmerit.org for more information.